a 501(c)3 Non Profit Parrot Rescue

 Raven’s Haven Exotic Bird Rescue, Inc. was established

 related species that were living lives of neglect and abuse.

-Parrots are now the second most popular pet in the United States.
-Along
+Parrots are now the second most popular pet in the United

-with more traditional domesticated species such as
+normally encountered with more traditional domesticated species such as

 dogs and cats.
-The major difference, we believe, is that most of the parrots now kept as
+The major difference, we believe, is that most of the parrots

-fact many were caught in the wild and imported to the U.S. during the
+In fact many were caught in the wild and imported to the U.S. during the

 1960's up until the early 1990's when it became illegal to do so.
 Many